sharduul/chalk/_posts/2016-12-30-new-year-programming-challenge.md

 ### 12M-12P
 You can choose another option which I call the 12M-12P.
 Or 12 months - 12 projects challenge.

-You simply have to build one cool things each month.
+You simply have to build one cool thing each month.
 And at the end of the year, your portfolio will be the most wanted one in your field.

 The best thing about this challenge is that you don't have to come up with fancy project ideas.
 You can select any super simple idea and build on that.
 The project can be as simple as creating a twitter bot, or a chrome extension, or a 2D game.